 Third Beach, located at Ferguson Point in Stanley Park, has a long, sandy beach surrounded by trees, which help shield visitors from the urban noise of Vancouver’s downtown core.
 Third Beach’s slightly reclusive position means it isn’t as crowded as other Stanley Park beaches.
 It’s also a perfect place to park and walk to see Siwash Rock, one of the most photographed landmarks in Stanley Park (and Vancouver).

-There are three distinct parts to Spanish Banks – Spanish Banks East, West, and Extension – and its name commemorates the time when the English and Spanish met on its shores in 1792.
+There are three distinct parts to Spanish Banks – Spanish Banks East, West and Extension – and its name commemorates the time when the English and Spanish met on its shores in 1792.
 Spanish Banks East and West have the same amenities, but West is a designated quiet beach.
 Meanwhile, the Extension is a kiteboarding launch zone.
-At low tide, the water at Spanish Banks can recede one kilometer (0.6 miles) offshore.
+At low tide, the water at Spanish Banks can recede one kilometer (0.6mi) offshore.

 Located between Burnaby and Port Moody on the Barnet Highway, locals and visitors alike will love visiting Barnet Marine Park.
 It offers stunning views of the Burrard Inlet from its large sandy beach.
 There are also picnic tables, scenic walking trails, and an off-leash dog area.
 Across the inlet from Barnet Marine Park is Cates Park.

 English Bay Beach (also known as First Beach) is the most famous and frequented beach in Vancouver‘s downtown area, conveniently located off Denman Street, with its mass of restaurant and food options.
-You can rent beach umbrellas, chairs, and kayaks here, or swim to the raft offshore with its large slide.
-English Bay Beach is also the location of Vancouver’s annual New Year’s Day Polar Bear Swim—one of the world’s oldest and largest.
+You can rent beach umbrellas, chairs and kayaks here, or swim to the raft offshore with its large slide.
+English Bay Beach is also the location of Vancouver’s annual charity event, New Year’s Day Polar Bear Swim.